 Verify that the power supply being used at the time of the failure is operating correctly.
-(See "Power system checkout" on page 26.)
+(See "Power system checkout" on page 24.)

-- 1. Turn off the computer. - 2.
-Visually check each FRU for damage.
-Replace any damaged FRU. - 3.
-Remove or disconnect all of the following devices: - a.
-Non-ThinkPad devices - b.
-Devices attached to the docking station or the port replicator - c.
-Printer, mouse, and other external devices - d.
-Battery pack - e.
-Hard disk drive - f.
-External diskette drive or optical drive - g.
-Memory module in SLOT-1 (To locate SLOT-1, see "1030 Memory module" on page 59.) - h.
-Express Card and media card - 4.
-Turn on the computer. - 5.
-Determine whether the problem has been solved. - 6.
-If the problem does not recur, reconnect the removed devices one at a time until you find the failing FRU. - 7.
-If the problem remains, replace the following FRUs one at a time (do not replace a nondefective FRU): - a.
-System board - b.
+- 1. Turn off the computer.

+- 2. Visually check each FRU for damage.
+Replace any damaged FRU.

+- 3. Remove or disconnect all of the following devices:

+- a.
+Non-ThinkPad devices

+- b.
+Devices attached to the docking station or the port replicator

+- c.
+Printer, mouse, and other external devices

+- d.
+Battery pack

+- e.
+Hard disk drive

+- f.
+External diskette drive or optical drive

+- g.
+Memory module

+- h.
+PC Cards

+- 4. Turn on the computer.

+- 5. Determine whether the problem has been solved.

+- 6. If the problem does not recur, reconnect the removed devices one at a time until you find the failing FRU.

+- 7. If the problem remains, replace the following FRUs one at a time (do not replace a nondefective FRU):

+- a.
+System board

+- b.
 LCD assembly